 Communication is key to a solid relationship and everyone’s style is different.
 Make sure you feel comfortable asking the trainer for anything you may need.

 All of our clients have the option of sending us weekly email check-ins to ask questions, and everyone has our cell phone numbers.

 5. How will my progress be measured?

 Progress makes us happy.
 Most people will agree that seeing improvements in their performance, and in their body composition is important to them.
 Without progress, it’s tough to stay committed to a program.

-Does the coach do any kind of physical testing to asses your current abilities?
+Does the coach do any kind of physical assessments like the Functional Movement Screen (FMS) to asses your current abilities?